 Obviously, the Mississippi River has more than just fish.
-It is rich in flora – cattails, cypress trees, swamp rose, orchids, spider lilies, etc., and endangered fauna – piping plover, Louisiana black bear, green sea turtle (on the Mississippi River Delta).
+It is rich in flora – cattails, cypress trees, swamp roses, orchids, spider lilies, etc., and endangered fauna – piping plover, Louisiana black bear, and green sea turtle (on the Mississippi River Delta).

 Nature lovers can find here 145 species of reptiles and amphibians, over 50 species of mammals, around 90 species of mussels, 326 species of birds (Mississippi River Basin), and 40% of the country’s migratory waterfowl population.

 What Parts of the Mississippi River Can You Sail on?